xenova/transformers.js/examples/extension/README.md

 1. That's it!
 You should now be able to open the extenion's popup and use the model in your browser!

----

 ## Editing the template

-To edit the extension, we recommend running `npm run dev`, which will rebuild the project when changes are made.
+We recommend running `npm run dev` while editing the template as it will rebuild the project when changes are made.

 All source code can be found in the `./src/` directory:
 - `background.js` - contains the service worker code which runs in the background.
 It handles all the requests from the UI, does processing on a separate thread, then returns the result.
 You will need to reload the extension (by visiting `chrome://extensions/` and clicking the refresh button) after editing this file for changes to be visible in the extension.